stensmo/SFTPClient.jl/README.md

 The following methods are supported: readdir, download, upload, cd, rm, rmdir, mkdir, mv

-___Note: You must first use your local sftp client to set up certificates___ This is done in Windows by using Command Line (cmd.exe) or Windows PowerShell. in Linux use your favorite shell.
+___Note: You must first use your local sftp client to set up certificates___ This is done in Windows by using Command Line (cmd.exe) or Windows PowerShell.
+On Linux, use your favorite shell.
 Execute "sftp -c aes256-ctr myuser@siteIwantToConnectTo.com" and acccept any certificates.
 After this you should be able to connect via the Julia SFTP Client.

 If it does not work, check your known_hosts file in your .ssh directory.
 ED25519 keys do not seem to work.